Resurgent retailers help UK's FTSE to extend winning run

 By Alistair Smout

-LONDON, Jan 19 Britain's main share index rose on Monday, extending a strong run, with retailers such as Tesco among the biggest gainers from a more upbeat view of the sector after a better-than-expected Christmas period.
+LONDON, Jan 19 Britain's main share index rose on Monday, extending a strong run, with retailers such as Tesco among the biggest gainers in response to a more upbeat view of the sector following a better than expected Christmas period.

-Electronics retailer Dixons Carphone rose 4.4 percent, the top riser on the FTSE 100 index, with traders citing optimism ahead of the company's first ever Christmas trading update following the merger of Dixons and Carphone Warehouse last year.
+Electronics retailer Dixons Carphone rose 4.8 percent, one of the biggest risers in the FTSE 100 index , with traders citing optimism ahead of the company's first ever Christmas trading update following the merger of Dixons and Carphone Warehouse last year.

 Analysts at Morgan Stanley said the market was underestimating how far margins could improve, following a Christmas period in which sales declined less than expected.